ToshioCP/Gtk4-tutorial/gfm/sec32.md

 ![Column View](/src/images/column_view.png)

 - GtkColumnView has "model" property.
-The property points a GtkSelectionModel object.
+The property points to a GtkSelectionModel object.
-- Each GtkColumnViewColumn has "factory" property.
+- Each GtkColumnViewColumn has the "factory" property.
-The property points a GtkListItemFactory (GtkSignalListItemFactory or GtkBuilderListItemFactory).
+The property points to a GtkListItemFactory (GtkSignalListItemFactory or GtkBuilderListItemFactory).
 - The factory connects GtkListItem and items of GtkSelectionModel.
-And the factory builds the descendant widgets of GtkColumnView to display the item on the display.
+And the factory builds the descendant widgets of GtkColumnView to display the items on the screen.
 This process is the same as the one in GtkListView.

 The following diagram shows how it works.

 ![ColumnView](/src/images/column.png)

-The example in this section is a window that displays information of files in a current directory.
+The example in this section is a window that displays information of files in the current directory.
 The information is the name, size and last modified datetime of files.
 So, there are three columns.